zarma-dsk/antigravity-starter/README.md

 - Keep diffs small: prefer targeted, reviewable commits (<100 LOC).
 - Follow the protocol’s iteration and threat-modeling rules (see docs/).

-Look for an existing CONTRIBUTING.md in the repo; follow any repository-specific process it prescribes.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines and the repository-specific process.

 ## Security reporting
 Report vulnerabilities following the guidance in SECURITY.md.
 Use the disclosure/contact details provided there.